pourmoayed/adpProject/README.md

 - ILOG Concert Technology C++ library (http://www-eio.upc.edu/lceio/manuals/cplex75/doc/concert12/doc/userman/html/preface.html)

 Notes:

 1- Only the main files (e.g. *.h and *.cpp ) have been commited in the repository.
-This has been done based on the standard format of gitigonore for visual studio (see https://github.com/github/gitignore/blob/master/VisualStudio.gitignore).
+This has been done based on the standard format of gitignore for visual studio (see https://github.com/github/gitignore/blob/master/VisualStudio.gitignore).

 2- You need to copy folder "csv_fils" in a directory in your own pc.
-Next you need to specify the address of this directory in functions "readIniSlopes()", "readFinalSlopes()", "storeSlopes()"  in the file adp.cpp .
+Next, you need to specify the address of this directory in functions "readIniSlopes()", "readFinalSlopes()", "storeSlopes()"  in the file adpProject/adp.cpp.
-A same procedure should be done in the main file "main.cpp" for the csv file "policyInfo.csv" in folder "csv_fils".
+A same procedure should be done in the main file adpProject/adp.cpp for the csv file "policyInfo.csv" in folder "csv_fils".

 3- Results of numerical experiments in the paper have been reported as csv files in folder "paper_results".